apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/index.md

 1. Visit the start URL.
 2. Extract new URLs (and data) and save them.
 3. Visit one of the new-found URLs and save data and/or more URLs from them.
-4. Repeat 2 and 3 until you have everything you needed.
+4. Repeat 2 and 3 until you have everything you need.

 ## Next up {#next}